Robust Robustness: Obtaining robust payoff guarantees

-A metric on $\D(\Th)$ is \emph{weak} if it induces the weak topology on $\D(\Th)$.
+A metric on $\D(\Th)$ is \emph{weak} if it metrizes the weak topology on $\D(\Th)$.
 A metric on $\D(\Th)$ is \emph{convex} if it is a convex function on its domain $\D(\Th) \times \D(\Th)$.
 In particular, any metric induced by a norm is convex.
-A leading example of a weak, convex metric is the Wasserstein metric, which we now define.\footnote{Other examples of weak, convex metrics include the Kantorovich--Rubinstein and Fortet--Mourier norms \cite[p.~109]{Bogachev2018}.
+A leading example of a weak, convex metric is the Wasserstein metric, which we now define.\footnote{Other examples of weak, convex metrics include those induced by the Kantorovich--Rubinstein and Fortet--Mourier norms \cite[p.~109]{Bogachev2018}.
 On the other hand, the Prokhorov metric is not convex.
-There exist Prokhorov balls that are not globally robust.} Given a bounded, compatible metric $d$ on $\Th$,\footnote{A metric on $\Th$ is \emph{compatible} if it induces the given topology on $\Th$.} the \emph{Wasserstein metric} $W$ on $\D(\Th)$ is defined by
+Indeed, there exist Prokhorov balls that are not uniformly robust.} A metric on the Polish space $\Th$ is \emph{compatible} if it metrizes the given topology on $\Th$.
+Given a bounded, compatible metric $d$ on $\Th$, the \emph{Wasserstein metric} $W$ on $\D(\Th)$ is defined by

 where the infimum is over all probability measures $\g$ in $\D ( \Th \times \Th)$ with first marginal $\mu$ and second marginal $\nu$.
 Thus, $W( \mu, \nu)$ is the infimal expected moving distance when transporting mass from $\mu$ to $\nu$.